woodenworks/project-kraken/spells/Languorous Sleep.md

 ***Using a Higher-Level Spell Slot.*** Roll an additional 2d8 for each spell slot level above 1.

-_Note: This spell was presented in the 2014 version of fifth-edition as "Sleep."
-However, with the 2024 updates to those rules, the _sleep_ spell was entirely overhauled.
+_Note: This spell was presented in the 2014 rules as "sleep."
+However, with the 2024 update to fifth-edition, the _sleep_ spell was entirely overhauled.
 We opted to present this familiar spell with a new name, for your reference, as it is integral to the Dreamwalker class._